bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 The "syncthing" binary in the extracted folder is the one that needs to be transferred to the Seagate Central.

-## Option 2 - Cross compile syncthing
+### Option 2 - Cross compile syncthing
-Make sure you have the most recent version of "go" installed on your build system.
-As of writing this is "go1.16".
+Make sure you have a recent version of "go" installed on your build system.
+This procedure was tested using "go1.16" which was the latest available as of the time of writing.

 Download and extract the latest stable version of syncthing source code.
-In this example we download version 1.18.2
+In this example we download the latest version available as of tiem time of writing, v1.18.2

     wget https://github.com/syncthing/syncthing/releases/download/v1.18.2/syncthing-source-v1.18.2.tar.gz
     tar -xf syncthing-source-v1.18.2.tar.gz